 18 May – 5 June 2022

-A solo exhibition of new work by sculptor Kathryn Ross, together with a collaborative piece the artist has made working with local schools.
-In the works she explores both how we collectively treat the natural environment and how we identify ourselves.
+A solo exhibition of new work by sculptor Kathryn Ross, In the works she explores both how we collectively treat the natural environment and how we identify ourselves.

 The human condition is the overlying theme; social, political and personal.
 This new body of work explores children’s toys as a parallel to our adult world.
 The dolls house is particularly fascinating in its miniature representation of the ‘perfect’ house but also represents the most fundamental human need for shelter and a home.
 Here it becomes an analogy for how we treat our world and each other.

 During the show, Kathryn Ross will be making a collaborative piece working with local schools and others called the ‘Little House Project’.
 She will be continuing this project in the gallery space.
 To participate follow the link below.